lx881219/enodo-fullstack-challenge/README.md

 visit http://localhost:8080/

-**2. Pull docker image from Docker Hub **
+**2. Pull docker image from Docker Hub**
 $ docker login
 ...
-$ docker run -it xiangli34/enodo-challenge
-$ docker run -d --name challenge -e "PORT=8765" -p 8007:8765 enodo:latest
+$ docker run -d --name challenge -e "PORT=8765" -p 8007:8765 xiangli34/enodo-challenge

 Please give some time for docker to initiate the database and then visit http://localhost:8007/ To dockerize, I removed all instances of http://localhost:5000 in client/src/components/Properties.vue